 - Be aware that most villas will require walking up many fights of stairs

 The west side of the island is the most popular side, as this is where the cliff side villas and great views are.
 The east side of the island has the beaches.
 There are so many great options to stay, it can be overwhelming to choose which one would be the best for you.
-Here’s a breakdown of the 4 most popular towns with the best views of the caldera and the best hotels in Santorini.
+Here’s a breakdown of the best areas to stay in Santorini, the best views of the caldera and the best place to stay in Santorini.

 The capital and largest town on the island and also the center of the action.
 The bus hub is also in the middle of Fira.
 If you want to be in the middle of the action, this is the place to be to experience the nightlife.
 Most of the hotels in Fira Santorini have a great view of the caldera, but the sunset is often blocked.